Learn How We Operate

 Who we share your personal data with

-We do use external organisations that collect and/or process personal data on our behalf.
-(JustGiving, Charity Checkout, MailChimp …etc.) We may legally be required to disclose your details if required to by the police or for regulatory reasons.
+We do use external organisations that collect and/or process personal data on our behalf (these include, but are not limited to: JustGiving, Charity Checkout and MailChimp).
+We may legally be required to disclose your details if required to by the police or for regulatory reasons.
 We will only ever share your data in other circumstances if we have your consent to do so.

 How we keep your information up to date